dscroft/writing_resources/_pages/proposal.md

 Ok so you are going to produce a thing.
 It's unlikely that you're creating a entirely new category of thing, more than likely it's an improvement or a variation on an existing thing.
-Now, it does not need to be big, but you can't just do the same thing that has been done 100 times before because that's boring and also pointless.
+Now, it does not need to be big.
+But you can't just do the same thing that has been done 100 times before because that's boring and also pointless.

 Short version, if there is a tutorial online telling you how to do it, then it's too generic for a dissertation project.
 Which is not to say that your can't use online tutorials, but that can't be the entirety of your project.

 So how is your thing different from all the similar things that have been created before?

 - I want to train a neural network - It's been done.
-- I want to train a neural network to detect objects in images - It's been done.
+- I want to train a convolutional network to detect objects in images - It's been done.
-- I want to train a neural network to identify objects in images for self driving cars - It's been done.
+- I want to train a convolutional network to identify objects in images for self driving cars - It's been done.
-- I want to train a neural network to identify traffic cones for the Coventry Univeristy self driving race car - I'm getting interested, it's been done but only a couple of times.
+- I want to train a convolutional network to identify traffic cones for a self driving race car - I'm getting interested, it's been done but only a couple of times.
-- I want to train a neural network to identify traffic cones for the Coventry Univeristy self driving race car that is better than the previous networks - Oooh, I like this idea.
+- I want to train a convolutional network to identify traffic cones for a self driving race car that is better than the previous networks - It's been done, but we are getting into the realm of research now.
+- I want to explore other neural network designs to see if they can improve traffic cone identification for a self driving race car - Oooh, now we are getting interesting, you are exploring the space of possible solutions without an obvious answer and trying to find a better one.

 ## Why should I care?

 Why should I, or anyone else care if you manage to create this thing?
 Who is